open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 arbitrary-precision arithmetic.

-A `ProbabilitySampler` with rate `0.0` MUST NOT choose to sample any traces, even if the leftmost precision-many bits of the trace ID are all `0`.
-Similarly, a `ProbabilitySampler` with rate `1.0` MUST choose to sample all traces, even if the leftmost precision-many bits of the trace ID trace ID are all `1`.
+A `ProbabilitySampler` with rate `0.0` MUST NOT choose to sample any traces, even if every bit of the truncated trace ID is `0`.
+Similarly, a `ProbabilitySampler` with rate `1.0` MUST choose to sample all traces, even if every bit of the the truncated trace ID is `1`.

 **Example:**